microsoft/vcpkg/docs/users/mingw.md

 source shell mingw64   # or mingw32
 ```

-The bootstrapping of vcpkg shall be done by running bootstrap_vcpkg.exe.
+The bootstrapping of vcpkg shall be done by running bootstrap-vcpkg.bat.
 This will download the official vcpkg.exe.

 ```bash